E-Sid/scripts/README.md

 - `ect-age.bat` refers to ECT dose calculation via Age-Based Method & Half Age-Based Method.
 - `cardiac.bat` refers to cardiac output calculator.
 - `mhr.bat` refers to Maximum Heart Rate.
+- `ohm-s-law.bat` refers to Ohm's law, for ECT

 ## Twin Project
 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.